Photrek/Cardano-Catalyst/Catalyst F4 Proposal - Diversify Voting Influence.md

 Vilela developed a majority-vote simulation for the IOTA foundation evaluating the potential for cellular automata consensus.
 Vilela will analyze the majority-vote dynamics with saturation and aggregation, and develop a plan for agent-based simulation.

-Requested funds in USD 14000 (six months proposal)
+Requested funds in USD 14000